POLYSTYRENE EPS GRAFIT 100mm

 Where EPS Grafit 100 mm Performs Best — Wall Types and Build-Up

-The 100 mm graphite EPS board is the go-to thickness for projects where compliance, repeatability, and procurement simplicity matter as much as raw thermal performance.
-Three wall-type scenarios cover the majority of UK use cases.
+The 100 mm graphite EPS board is the go-to thickness for projects where compliance, repeatability, and procurement simplicity matter as much as raw thermal performance, so three wall-type scenarios cover the majority of UK use cases.

 Semi-Detached Solid Brick Retrofit

-On a typical 215 mm solid brick semi-detached with an original U-value around 2.1 W/m²K, wrapping the elevations in 100 mm of graphite EPS reduces the assembly to approximately 0.27–0.30 W/m²K, subject to project U-value calculation.
-This is the specification that energy assessors recognise on sight, Building Control sign off with minimal additional evidence, and grant funders accept as a proven compliance pathway.
+On a typical 215 mm solid brick semi-detached with an original U-value around 2.1 W/m²K, wrapping the elevations in 100 mm of graphite EPS reduces the assembly to approximately 0.27 to 0.30 W/m²K, subject to project U-value calculation.
+This is the specification energy assessors recognise on sight, Building Control sign off with minimal additional evidence, and grant funders accept as a proven compliance pathway.

 End-Terrace and Mid-Terrace Properties